-If you're planning on taking a solo trip with your little one, you'll need to have a few extra documents on hand when you leave the country.
-Find out exactly what you'll need to ensure a smooth journey.
+If you plan a solo trip with your little one, you will need a few additional documents when you leave the country.
+This travel-loving Amsterdam Mama shares first-hand knowledge.

-- A copy of the passport of the other parent who has given consent
+- A copy of the other custodial parent's passport

 - A return plane ticket for the child